Tropaeolum majus

 Tropaeolum majus, the garden nasturtium, nasturtium, Indian cress or monk's cress, is a species of flowering plant in the family Tropaeolaceae.
 An annual or a short-lived perennial with disc-shaped leaves and brilliant yellow, orange or red flowers, it is of cultivated, probably hybrid origin.
 It is not closely related to the genus Nasturtium (which includes watercress).

 Description

 It is a fast-growing plant, either annual or perennial, with trailing stems growing to 3-6 ft.
 The leaves are large, nearly circular, 3 to 15 cm in diameter, green to glaucous green above, paler below; they are peltate, with the 5–30-cm-long petiole near the middle of the leaf, with several veins radiating to the smoothly rounded or slightly lobed margin.

-The flowers are 2.5–6 cm in diameter, mildly scented, with five petals, eight stamens, and a 2.5–3 cm long nectar spur at the rear; they vary from yellow to orange to red, frilled and often darker at the base of the petals.
+The flowers are 2.5–6 cm in diameter, mildly scented, with five petals, eight stamens, and a 2.5–3-cm-long nectar spur at the rear.
+The petals vary from yellow to orange to red, frilled and often darker at the base.
 The fruit is 2 cm broad, three-segmented, each segment with a single large seed 1–1.5 cm long.